-In the beginning of 2016, there is a surge of requests from financial institutions to upgrade the security features these requests ranges from enabling Multi-Factor Authentication (MFA) for Retail and / or Corporate Internet Banking Portals to Secure Remote Access Applications.
+At the beginning of 2016, there was a surge of requests from financial institutions to upgrade the security features these requests range from enabling Multi-Factor Authentication (MFA) for Retail and/or Corporate Internet Banking Portals to Secure Remote Access Applications.

-The surge of requests may be attributed to the recent internet hacking incidents that made it to the worldwide headlines, prompting the various central banks to issue instructions for financial institutions to further enhance the security feature for both customer facing application such as internet banking or remote access applications egvpn / remote desktop service.
+The surge of requests may be attributed to the recent internet hacking incidents that made it to the worldwide headlines, prompting the various central banks to issue instructions for financial institutions to further enhance the security feature for both customer-facing applications such as internet banking or remote access applications eg.vpn / remote desktop service.

-Key weaknesses have been attributed to lack of proper anti-virus software for desktops, used to fulfil the transactions in-adequate network protection devices such as firewall and lack of remote access control procedures.
+Key weaknesses have been attributed to lack of proper anti-virus software for desktops, used to fulfill the transactions inadequate network protection devices such as firewall and lack of remote access control procedures.

-Investing into network protection devices is compulsory and highly recommended to secure user access via Multi-Factor Authentication.
-Username and password is insufficient to access high value transactions related applications.
+Investing in network protection devices is compulsory and highly recommended to secure user access via Multi-Factor Authentication.
+Username and password are insufficient to access high-value transactions related applications.
 We need to wake up and face realities.